Skip to content

 include_debug_info: Optional[bool] = True,

-"""This function collects and returns the fixtures by the given fixture ids.
+"""This function collects and returns fixtures.

 Args: